Ayben06/UserClassfication/README.md

 ## Data Preprocessing
 1. **Importing the Database**: Import and analyze the dataset.The first step to creating a machine learning model is importing the data source.
 Import the data in the ml_datasource.csv file and carefully study the output.
 2. **Removing Outliers**: Examine the distribution plots of the numerical features and study their skewness.
    Remove data points from the `DataFrame` that meet the following criteria:

    - Minutes watched larger than 1,000
    - Number of courses surpassing 10
    - Number of practice exams started higher than 10
    - Minutes spent on exams going beyond 40 minutes
--
+   We could’ve lowered the cutoffs and reduced the skewness of the data even more.
+Still, we should be careful with removing too many datapoints—as a rule of thumb, we should remove no more than 5%.
+Additionally, we should remember that the data is heavily imbalanced, and removing too many datapoints from the minority class would lead to inaccurate predictions.
+   1. To study the data distributions without outliers, create all six subplots anew using the `data_no_outliers` `DataFrame`.
 3. **Checking for Multicollinearity**: Identify and remove highly correlated feature variables.
 4. **Dealing with NaN Values**: Replace NaN values in the `student_country` column.
    As it turns out, the string NA in database refers to the country code of Namibia.
 But after importing the CSV file into a pandas DataFrame, this country code has been translated to     NaN.
 Substitute all NaN values in the student_country column with the string `NAM`.